PRAISE-group/guidelines-technical/README.md

 - Keep code and figures close the place where you explain or refer it.
 - Do not caption subfigure of subfigure.
 - No double captioning.
 - Check your minted code for syntax errors, semantic errors.
+  - Use `escapeinside` for labels and latex
+- Break up your long texts or paragraphs into subsections or subsubsections if required.

 ## Citations